BasementKrew/revelation.io/_posts/2015-03-12-golang-debug.markdown

 date:   2015-03-12 08:00:00
 author: "<a href='http://austincherry.me'>Austin Cherry</a>"
 author_image: "http://www.gravatar.com/avatar/4278893e11f873d60fede435f1ae08aa.png?r=x&amp;s=320"
-summary: "Today's adventures will include splunking through Go binaries to see what interesting tidbits we turn up."
+summary: "Today's adventures will include spelunking through Go binaries to see what interesting tidbits we turn up."
 tags: Go, golang, packages, debug, compilers, compiling, gc, unix, linux, executables
 ---

-In today's article, instead of our usual brief overview of a golang package with some example code, we are going to something a bit more interesting.
+Instead of our usual brief overview of a golang package with some example code, we are going to something a bit more interesting.
 We are going to do some amateur level pulling apart of a compiled golang program.
 If you have experience with compilers and computer architectures, this article might be very fundamental to you.
 If you haven't, buckle up and let's take a ride to the unknown!

 ```go
 package main